Moataz-Ab/revenue-forecasting-analysis/README.md

 # Analysis

-The complete analysis is provided in the Jupyter Notebook <revenue_forecasting.ipynb>
+The complete analysis is provided in the [Jupyter Notebook file](revenue_forecasting.ipynb)

 # Results Summary